 This isn’t particularly controversial.
 The controversy is about what role will be left for humans to perform.
 My feeling is if the thing you mostly do as a radiologist is spot abnormalities and mention a few common likely causes for that appearance, then yes, algorithms will be able to do most of that fairly soon.

 If, however, you’re interventional Radiologist or a subspecialist, or an integral part of a multidisciplinary team involved in the care of patients beyond just looking at their images, then it will take a lot longer to replace you with a small plastic box.
 This is especially true if you embrace these new technologies, understand their strengths and limitations and use them to augment your contribution to patient care.

 We look forward to following Radiopaedia’s progress into the future.

 With the innovations in technology and the way medicine is being taught, it’s more important than ever to keep up with the changes in the Radiology workforce.
-Wavelength’s Radiology team can provide market insights and expert advice in all areas of employment in both the public and private sectors.
+Wavelength’s Radiology team can provide market insights and expert advice in all areas of Radiology job search in both the public and private healthcare sectors.